 Building a wall wouldn't close the other ways immigrants get in illegally.
 Including his current wife.
 It's like the easy answer to the argument Ronald Reagan made about a missile shield: Eventually, someone is going to build a better missile.
 Your shield, designed to make nuclear missiles obsolete, will, itself, become obsolete.
 There are already tunnels under the border.
 The wall is still just an idea, and it's already obsolete.
 It's a 21st Century Maginot Line.

-Banning Muslims from entering the country won't eliminate the biggest killer of American citizens, which is white men with guns.
+Banning Muslims from entering the country will do nothing to reduce the number of Americans murdered by the biggest murderer of American citizens, which is white men with guns.

 And the manufacturing jobs aren't coming back, just like most of the blacksmiths went out of business when the automobile became easier to buy.